Compute

 • Load balancing: You can add one or more backend servers to the backend server group.

-• Active/Standby: You can add only two backend servers to the backend server group, one acting as the active server and the other as the standby server.
+• Active/Standby: You must add two backend servers to the backend server group, one acting as the active server and the other as the standby server.
 If the active server is faulty, traffic is forwarded to the standby server, improving service reliability.
+Active/standby backend server groups can only be associated with TCP, UDP, and TLS listeners.

 Backend Server Group Type